RittmanMead/rm-component-capture/README.md

 # rm-component-capture
 This APEX Dynamic Action plugin allows use capture any part of your application using a simple jQuery selector.
-The output of the action is either a PNG image to be downloaded, a BLOB file in a collection or a image in the clipboard.
+The output of the action is either a PNG image to be downloaded or a BLOB file in a collection.

 ## Free plug-in under MIT license
 Plug-in is free for everyone to use, no metter it is commercial or private use.